fugue/regula/README.md

 | AWS      | Tags    | tag\_all\_resources   | Checks whether resources that are taggable have at least one tag with a minimum of 6 characters |
 | AWS      | Regions | useast1\_only         | Restricts resources to a given AWS region                                                       |

-## Compliance controls
+## Compliance controls vs. rules

+What's the difference between controls and rules?
+A **control** represents an individual recommendation within a compliance standard, such as "IAM policies should not have full `"*:*"` administrative privileges" (CIS AWS Foundations Benchmark 1-22).

+In Regula, a **rule** is a Rego policy that validates whether a cloud resource violates a control (or multiple controls).
+One example of a rule is [`iam_admin_policy`](https://github.com/fugue/regula/blob/master/rules/aws/iam_admin_policy.rego), which checks whether an IAM policy in a Terraform file has `"*:*"` privileges.
+If it does not, the resource fails validation.

+Controls map to sets of rules, and rules can map to multiple controls.
+For example, control `CIS_1-22` and `REGULA_R00002` [both map to](https://github.com/fugue/regula/blob/master/rules/aws/iam_admin_policy.rego#L7) the rule `iam_admin_policy`.

+### Specifying compliance controls
+Controls can
-In Regula, _rules_ provide the lower-level implementation details, and _controls_ are compliance controls (e.g., CIS AWS Foundations Benchmark 4-1) that map to sets of rules.
-Controls can be specified within the rules: just add `controls` set.
+be specified within the rules: just add `controls` set.

 ```ruby